dideler/dideler.github.com/README.md

 - Preview site with `rake site:preview`
 - Create a post with `rake post:new[title]`

+If a post doesn't have it's own cover image, it uses the site's cover image.

 ----

 Built on top of the [Thinny Jekyll theme](https://github.com/camporez/Thinny),